Instruction for authors

 - Tables should be kept in their simplest form, lines and columns being unambiguously identifiable.

 Important.
 Any reproduction of previously published figure or table must be accompanied by written permission from the copyright holder.

-Acknowledgements should appear at the end of the main text.
-Any funding should be mentioned.
+Acknowledgements should included at the end of the main text.
+Any funding received should be declared.

-It is important to confirm the accuracy of bibliographic information in references.
+It is important to confirm the accuracy of bibliographic information in the references.
 This has become more important with the online version.
 Hyperlinks will be programmed to enable readers to jump directly to the material cited.
-If your reference citations are incorrect or incomplete e.g., missing author name, or an incorrect volume number or page), the associated hyperlinks may fail, and the usefulness of your paper in the online environment may be diminished.
-All the references must be cited in the text by placing sequential numbers in brackets (for example, , [2,5,7], [8-10]).
+If your reference citations are incorrect or incomplete e.g., missing author name, or incorrect volume number or page), the associated hyperlinks may fail, and your paper may be less relevant online.
+All references must be cited in the text by placing sequential numbers in brackets (for example, , [2,5,7], [8-10]).
 They should be numbered in the order in which they are cited.
 Authors may be cited in the text by name, but without initials.
-Authors should use layout and punctuation below in the final reference list.
-Examples:
+Authors should use layout and punctuation examples as indicated below in the final reference list.